shelleyolivia/learn-tutorials/avalanche/advanced-evoting-avalanche-reactjs.md

 # About the Author

-This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/rranjan01234/) and [GitHub](https://github.com/rajranjan0608)
+This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [GitHub](https://github.com/rajranjan0608)

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!